Select Page

 “If we see a student is not making grade level, well, what we’re able to do this year is maybe they need some short-term high impact tutoring, maybe they need to be in a summer program,” Oliva said.
 “So now we come together with a plan.
 You’re not automatically retained.
 What you’re required to do is have a plan on how we’re going to fill those gaps — and retention may be part of that plan — but it’s not the absolute.”

-If the new reading requirement had been in place last year, test results show only 36% percent of Arkansas students would have been promoted to the fourth grade.
+If the new reading requirement had been in place last year, test results show only 36% of Arkansas students would have been promoted to the fourth grade.
 But educators hope the new assessments and interventions will ensure that won’t be the result this year.

 At Centerpoint Elementary School in Amity, which serves students from parts of Pike, Garland, Clark and Hot Spring counties in southwest Arkansas, Principal Erica Doster says reading is still being taught the same way as before the LEARNS Act was enacted.
 But she says new processes during this school year allowed teachers to do a better job of tracking which students were at risk of falling behind and provided time to offer extra tutoring when needed.